update/update/README.md

 </a>
 </p>

-Be scalable.
-Update is a new developer framework and CLI for automating updates of any kind in code projects.
+Be scalable!
+Update is a new, open source developer framework and CLI for automating updates of any kind in code projects.

 ## TOC